colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 causally related, we're guaranteed that the final output won't be noticeably different.

-OK, let's move onto the final three approaches, which take a different tack than the first four: <em>"avoid having to reason about event ordering altogether"</em>
+OK, let's move on to the final three approaches, which take a different tack than the first four: *"avoid having to reason about event ordering altogether"*

 ### Make yourself stateless